 The book is not a mere collection of short pieces, but rather a unified whole.
 Some may be put off by the fact that half the book is in the form of poetry, but in that case one could begin by reading the closing “Meditations” section, which is in prose.
 The poetry is used to compress the message into as compact, efficient, and effective a form as possible.
 But the prose of the “Meditations” tells the same story and communicates the same underlying message.

 While the order of presentation has been carefully chosen, with a coherent thread running from beginning to end, it does not have to be read in that order.
-You are encouraged to read and experience it in any manner in which the spirit moves you, and in fact it is hoped that you will come back again and again to parts of it.
+After all, it was not written in that order.
+You are encouraged to read and experience it in any way in which the spirit moves you, and in fact it is hoped that you will come back again and again to parts of it.

-"Manifesto" is similar to "New Psalms" but the poems are a bit more assertive, aggressive, and perhaps with a sharper edge to them.
+"Manifesto" is similar to "New Psalms" but the poems are more assertive and aggressive, looking into the same themes but with a sharper edge to them.

 "Meditations" are prose pieces including prose poems, prayers, parables and essays.
 These explore similar issues to those explored in "New Psalms", but with the kind of added depth, clarity and straightforwardness facilitated by the use of prose.
 To those who abhor poetry, try this section first!

 Again, this is not a mere collection of articles, but rather, in order to respect the reader’s time, it is a highly curated, collated, edited and condensed work of communication.